Tuition fee refunds

 • ignorance of withdrawal regulations and dates

-If an application is made for the same/similar reasons to a previous application, the applications may be declined on the grounds that the reason is not unexpected.
+If a request is made for the same/similar reasons to a previous request, it may be declined because the reason is not 'unexpected'.

 Acceptable evidence

-If your application for Consideration for a Partial Refund is due to medical impairment (illness, injury, or mental health) you must provide a medical certificate that is dated to the period of impairment (that is, when the symptoms of your illness or injury are apparent to the Medical Practitioner).
+If your request for Consideration for a Partial Refund is due to medical impairment (illness, injury, or mental health), you must provide a medical certificate that is dated to the period of impairment (that is, when the symptoms of your illness or injury are apparent to the Medical Practitioner).
 A medical certificate dated after the period of impairment is unlikely to be considered acceptable.

 In cases of bereavement, appropriate evidence may include a death notice.
 Where the notice does not mention you by name, you will need to provide a letter from a funeral director, minister of religion, kaumatua/kuia or the police to confirm your relationship with the deceased.